of Shackleton's Endurance Expedition

 By October 1915 winter had begun to loosen its grip, and at one time hopes were high and it seemed as though Endurance might be able to gain her freedom from the ice and continue her voyage.
 But by the end of the month it was obvious it was not to be, and the ship was beginning to break up under the pressure of the ice.
 Mrs Chippy continued to sleep through much of what was happening, prompting the remark, years later, from a crew member: 'Mrs Chippy's almost total disregard for the diabolical forces at work on the ship was more than remarkable it was inspirational.
 Such perfect courage is, alas, not to be found in our modern age.'

 Towards the end the crew had to camp out on the ice in tents, while Shackleton planned what to do for the best.
 He eventually decided they would have to head for the nearest land, nearly 350 miles away.
 In order to have any chance of success, he told the men they would have to be quite ruthless in taking with them only what was absolutely essential which would mean there would be no place for Mrs Chippy.
+Nor, indeed, ultimately for the dogs, who despite being rationed were consuming more meat than the men.
 His crew were entirely loyal to Shackleton and respected his judgement, and so the decision had to be made.

 When the time came the biologist, Robert Clark, picked up Mrs Chippy and gave him an affectionate hug and stroke.
-One by one the crew members came to pay their respects with a caress, a stroke or a tickle under the chin; the cat had been their companion throughout all their adversity and a great source of comfort in their numerous hardships.
+Crew members paid their respects with a caress, a stroke or a tickle under the chin; the cat had been their companion throughout all their adversity and a great source of comfort in their numerous hardships.
 Mrs Chippy, of course, loved all the attention and treated it as his due.

 Mrs Chippy's demise

-The final playing out of the sad tale is unclear, as authors tended not to dwell upon it.
-It seems that after the crew had paid their respects McNeish probably took the cat into his tent to say his goodbyes, when the steward Blackborow somehow rustled up a bowl of sardines Mrs Chippy's favourite and a real treat.
+Authors tended not to dwell upon the final playing out of the sad tale.
+It seems that after the crew had made their farewells McNish probably took the cat into his tent to say his goodbyes, when the steward Blackborow somehow rustled up a bowl of sardines Mrs Chippy's favourite and a real treat.
 He ate them with obvious pleasure, then washed and stretched out for a good sleep, little knowing it was to be a never-ending one.
 It is possible that the sardines were laced with a sleep-inducing drug.
-Blackborow returned once to embrace the cat tightly, telling him how glad he was that they had been shipmates, and then left, moist-eyed.
+Blackborow returned once to embrace the cat tightly, telling him how glad he was that they had been shipmates, and then left.

 In his book South, published in 1919, Shackleton himself states that on the afternoon of 29 October 1915 the cat and some of the puppies were to be shot.
-It isn't clear who carried out the shooting.
-McNeish had little time to mourn, as he had much work to do preparing and modifying the three lifeboats for sea; the lives of all the men would depend on these boats.
+The following day Hurley wrote in his diary, 'Sally's 4 pups, Sue's Sirius and McNish's cat, Mrs Chippy shot at 2:55 p.m.'
+It seems the task was undertaken by Frank Wild, Shackleton's second-in-command.
+(Five dog teams were subsequently destroyed in the same manner in January 1916, and the remaining two in March.)
+McNish had little time to mourn his beloved cat, as he had much work to do preparing and modifying the three lifeboats for sea; the lives of all the men would depend on these boats.
 But from that time on the carpenter had a growing resentment for Shackleton, and as their escape expedition went on it became harder and harder for the leader to control him.
-One result was that Shackleton did not recommend McNeish for the award of a Polar Medal, despite the vital part his carpentry skills had played in ensuring the survival of the lifeboats and thus the men's lives in some of the most hostile seas in the world.
+One result was that Shackleton did not recommend McNish for the award of a Polar Medal, despite the vital part his carpentry skills had played in ensuring the survival of the lifeboats and thus the men's lives in some of the most hostile seas in the world.

 The carpenter and a tribute to his cat

 There is a postscript to the story of the unfortunate Mrs Chippy.
-In 1925 McNeish went to Wellington, New Zealand, where he worked on the waterfront until he was injured.
-He survived there until 1930 with help from the waterfront folk.
-The curator of Antarctic History at the museum in Canterbury, Baden Norris, recalls being taken as a young boy to see McNeish when he was old and ill; even then he was still mourning the loss of his cat.
+In 1925 McNish went to Wellington, New Zealand, where he worked on the waterfront until he was injured.
+He survived there until 1930, destitute, with help from the waterfront folk.
+The curator of Antarctic History at the museum in Canterbury, Baden Norris, recalls being taken as a young boy to see McNish when he was old and ill; even then he was still mourning the loss of his cat.
 'The only thing I remember him saying,' says Norris, 'was that Shackleton shot his cat.'

 Book choice . . . and a stamp

-However, played by 'Mac', Mrs Chippy did feature in the 2002 Channel 4 film Shackleton, starring Kenneth Branagh in the title role and with Ken Drury playing McNeish (available on DVD and video).
+However, played by 'Mac', Mrs Chippy did feature in the 2002 Channel 4 film Shackleton, starring Kenneth Branagh in the title role and with Ken Drury playing McNish (available on DVD).

 In February 2011 the well-known photo of Mrs Chippy with his friend Perce was featured on a postage stamp.
 A set of six stamps showing various domesticated animals (and a penguin) that had been to the Antarctic was issued by South Georgia & the South Sandwich Islands, and the cat is on the top (£1-15) value.
 For an image see our April 2011 stamp review.